guelfoweb/weights-manipulation/README.md

 Modifying token embeddings in isolation is analogous to cutting a single wire in a cable containing hundreds of parallel conductors while the targeted connection is severed, the remaining pathways maintain signal integrity and system functionality.

-Modern language models implement safety mechanisms through distributed neural architectures that extend far beyond simple token-level embeddings.
+Some modern language models implement safety mechanisms through distributed neural architectures that extend far beyond simple token-level embeddings.
 Attention layers reconstruct refusal patterns independently of embedding modifications, effectively regenerating safety responses even when input representations are altered.

 *Feed-forward networks* integrate safety logic directly into the model's reasoning architecture, creating redundant pathways for protective behaviors.